Halving HIV clinic times in North Manchester General Hospital

-Since 2014, the RIDU has been rolling out Patients Know Best (PKB) to its cohort of over 2000 HIV patients – a project led by HIV specialist clinician Dr Andrew Ustianowski and supported by Janssen, a pharmaceutical company of Johnson & Johnson.
+In 2014, the RIDU rolled out Patients Know Best (PKB) to its cohort of over 2000 HIV patients – a project led by HIV specialist clinician Dr Andrew Ustianowski and supported by Janssen, a pharmaceutical company of Johnson & Johnson.

 Whilst Andrew stresses that every HIV patient is different and that reducing face-to-face consultation time will only suit some of his patients, he does see that stable patients in particular, will reap the benefits of using PKB.

 “When an HIV patient’s stable we don’t need to see them very often – unless they want to see us.
 At the moment, they visit us every six months after getting their bloods done.
 But when a patient is doing well, dragging them into the clinic can be inconvenient for them,” he said.

 “Why should we force someone to take time off work and come in when it’s 99.9% certain they’ll be fine.
 And if they’re not fine, then why wait for the six-month check-up – come and see me now.”

 “For those stable patients who want to, our aim is to drop down face-to-face contact to annual visits and I’m confident that the vast majority of these patients will want this,” he said.